KaurTaal/Wisercat/README.md

 # Wisercat
 Wisercat test assignment

-## Database
+## Database & Backend

-To set up the database you need to run a docker container.
+In order to start the database and backend you need to have Docker installed.
 If Docker isn't installed then you can install it from [here](https://www.docker.com/products/docker-desktop/).

-Creating the database:
+Running database & backend:
-* Open a terminal in `wisercat/docker`.
+* Open a terminal in `wisercat/backend`.
-* Create Docker image: ```docker build -t wc-db-image .``` (run `docker images -a` if you want to confirm that the image was created.)
-* Create Docker container: ```docker run -d --name wc-db-container -p 5432:5432 wc-db-image```
+* Run the command `docker compose up --build`

 You can check the status of running containers using the command ```docker ps```.

-## Backend

-Before running the backend make sure your computer has Java 17 installed.
-To check which Java version you have run the command ```java --version```.
-If needed you can install Java 17 [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

-Make also sure you have Gradle.
-A thorough installation guide can be found [here](https://gradle.org/install/).
-To run the backend successfully ensure that the docker container is running.
-To check if Gradle is installed run the command `gradle -v`.

-Running:
-- Open a terminal in ``wisercat/backend``
-- Run the command ``gradle bootRun``

-If you can access this [swagger ui](http://localhost:8081/swagger-ui.html), the backend is up and running.
+If you can access this [swagger ui](http://localhost:8081/swagger-ui.html), the backend of the application is up and running.

 ## Frontend